Article written by

 People often don’t know where to start when dosing cannabis, particularly for several applicable conditions and each person’s unique physiology.
 People ask what ratio of THC: CBD to take, what strain they should choose, and what’s best for their condition(s).

 In some ways, this questioning is good: because patients are becoming increasingly aware of the concept of chemovariance.
-Chemovariance refers to the various compounds and ratios in different cannabis strains that could be more or less beneficial for a particular condition.
+Chemovariance refers to the various compounds and ratios in different cannabis strains (or, more accurately, varietals or cultivars) that could be more or less beneficial for a particular condition.
 The combination of the cannabis plant’s flavors (flavonoids), smells (terpenes), and cannabinoids all contribute to its unique effects – referred to as the entourage effect.

 On the other hand, we still have much to learn when it comes to understanding ratios of cannabis’ many compounds for certain uses.
-But research is growing, and while we lack studies, there are some key things a patient can consider when deciding what profiles and strains may benefit them.
+Other variables, like age, sex, height, weight, lifestyle factors such as diet & exercise, intake of other medications, and the condition/s being suffered from also need to be taken into account.
+But research is growing, and while we lack studies, there are some key things a patient can consider when deciding what profiles and strains (varieties) may benefit them.

 1. Why are you using cannabis?
 Do you suffer from more than one (comorbid) condition?